linkedin/dustjs/README.md

 Why?
 ----

-I like [Mustache](http://mustache.github.com) and variants but none of them offer quite what I need.
+I like [Mustache](http://mustache.github.com) and variants but none of them offers quite what I need.

 Use Dust if you want these things: